Yixuan20/Yixuan20.github.io/_pages/about.md

         <p>
             <i><b>Yixuan Li</b>, Hongni Ye, Yinghao Gao 2025.4</i>
              </p>
-         <p style="color: rgba(97, 97, 97, 0.7);font-size: 14px;"> Inspired by the artwork of children from diverse genealogies and my observations of mushroom morphology, I realized that each individual shines with an irreplaceable life force.
-Seemingly independent entities are interconnected through a hidden mycelial network, facilitating nutrient exchange and information flow, thus forming a complex ecosystem.
-The work uses mushrooms as a metaphor and employs tactile installations to simulate the flow of energy within the mycelial network, inviting the audience to reconsider the boundaries of groups in human society.
-The so-called 'circles' defined by society are not isolated islands, but rather dynamic, interconnected life networks, where each unique individual can remain authentic while becoming a crucial node in sustaining the system's operation. </p>
+         <p style="color: rgba(97, 97, 97, 0.7);font-size: 14px;"> Inspired by children's artwork from diverse backgrounds and the morphology of mushrooms, this work explores how seemingly separate individuals are linked through hidden networks—like a mycelium—exchanging energy and forming a living ecosystem.
+Through tactile installations, it invites audiences to rethink social boundaries, suggesting that societal “circles” are not isolated but interconnected systems where each authentic individual plays a vital role. </p>
          </div>
 </div>